UC3MSocialRobots/maggie_devices_msgs-release/maggie_eyelids_msgs/README.md

-# ir_controller_msgs
+# maggie_eyelids_msgs

-ROS package for the messages of the IR controller device for the Social Robot Maggie.
+ROS package for the messages of the eyelids device for the Social Robot Maggie.

 ## LICENSE